|This summer have fun, make a difference, and CHANGE NEW HAVEN!|

 More than 600 Yale University undergraduate, graduate and professional students have contributed more than 210,000 hours of community service to New Haven nonprofit and public sector agencies as President's Public Service Fellows since 1994.

 In the past, Fellows have been selected from a competitive applicant pool of more than 150 students, and in 2014 the Fellowship expects to offer placements to 30 to 35 qualified applicants.

 Students not in their final year of study may apply for placements proposed by New Haven agencies.
-Student a pplications and additional information will be posted in December on the Undergraduate and Grad/Professional instruction pages.
+Student applications and additional information are posted on the Undergraduate and Grad/Professional instruction pages.